Game 29: Winnipeg Jets vs Dallas Stars pre-game report

 Skate news:

-Only new face today is Haydn Fleury who has been cleared after concussion protocol.
+The only new face today is Haydn Fleury who has been cleared from concussion protocol.
 He didn’t skate yesterday due to illness.
 Which means a move should be forthcoming soon.

 Jets projected lines & D pairs: